 New Zealand is a Pacific nation and the Pacific is part of New Zealand's identity.
-This is home to almost 296,000 Pasifika peoples with 65% are living in Auckland.
-It is projected that by 2038, 10% of New Zealanders will identify as being of Pacific origin, with the majority born here.
+This is home to almost 296,000 Pasifika peoples and it is projected that by 2038, 10% of New Zealanders will identify as being of Pacific origin, with the majority born here.